imintinvestors/imintinvestors.com/content/article/20171101-imints-ride-hype-cycle.md

 > Video stabilization will be almost as widespread as smartphones.

 It does not require any special predictive powers to assume that video stabilization will soon be almost as widespread as cameras are on phones.
 That widespread adoption will eventually be followed by the maturing of the technology and price competition.
 While Video Stabilization probably for quite some years will be an important revenue stream for Imint they are already preparing new technology that is ready to take a ride on the hype cycle.
 Early adoption of Auto Zoom has already begun but we are still waiting for the big hype to take of.
-Imint seams fixed on continue to innovating how we consumers create and produce videos.
+Imint seems fixed on continue to innovating how we consumers create and produce videos.

 # Other Companies